splunk/SUIT-setup-page-example/README.md

 Running `yarn run setup` once is required to enable all other tasks.
 The command might take a few minutes to finish.

+## Switching between Examples

+This app contains to different examples, one for a typical setup page that stores a secret in the storage/passwords endpoint, you can switch between these examples by switching which component appears in the Start page. packages/setup-example-app/src/main/webapp/pages/start/index.jsx

 ## Developer Scripts